 by Antonis Zairis*

-*Assoc.
-Vice President of SELPE, Assistant Professor of Business Administration University of Neapolis, Cyprus and “American Economic Association” member
+*Deputy Vice President of SELPE & Assistant Professor of Business Administration at the University of Paphos, Cyprus & member of the World Economic Forum (WEF)